 Other airlines apps were studied to identify how they deal with some of the more common tasks like booking flights and establish industry best practices.

-The main objective was to simplify the current app, that’s why the two main actions: book flights and flights (already booked flights and flight search) is positioned as the two first menu tabs in the navigation bar.
+The two main actions: book flights and flights (already booked flights and flight search) are positioned as the two first menu tabs in the navigation bar.
 Less important actions were moved to inside of other settings.

 The first screen when accessing the app, serves as a dashboard with useful information for the user.
 The visual identity started with the main red color that Air Canada uses, also images where added in various parts of the app.